 The success of a project doesn’t come by chance.
 The quality of a product is a reflection of the work process.
 A good end product comes from an efficient work process.

 A work process that delivers good results is carefully planned and designed.
 It’s the synchronized effort of a group that communicates and cooperates smoothly.
 Think about your favorite sports team.
 Its success is likely due to the combination of good players and a great strategy.

 You may find the best of the best to form your software development team.
 But without the right work strategies, the team will become stressed and frustrated, yielding poor results.

-This article created by our team at TMS suggesting some tips on how to create a process for your development team to follow.
+This article created by our team at TMS suggests some tips on how to create a process for your development team to follow.